kdave/btrfs-progs/Documentation/dev/Developer-s-FAQ.rst

 Indicates that the patch has been successfully tested in some environment, usually follows a proposed fix and closes the feedback loop.

-*Reference:* Section 13 of SubmittingPatches
+*Reference:* `Section of SubmittingPatches <https://docs.kernel.org/process/submitting-patches.html#using-reported-by-tested-by-reviewed-by-suggested-by-and-fixes>`_.

 **Do**: or rather you're encouraged to add this tag to a patch that you've tested.